Cinnamaldehyde: Structure and synthesis

 Cinnamaldehyde was isolated from cinnamon essential oil in 1834 by Jean-Baptiste Dumas and Eugène-Melchior Péligot and synthesized in the laboratory by the Italian chemist Luigi Chiozza in 1854.
+Synonyms for Cinnamaldehyde include 3-Phenyl-2-propenal, Cinnamic aldehyde, trans-Cinnamaldehyde, Cinnamal, Cinnamyl aldehyde, Cassia aldehyde, 3-Phenylacrolein, and β-Phenylacrolein.

 The natural product is trans-cinnamaldehyde.
 The molecule consists of a benzene ring attached to an unsaturated aldehyde.
-As such, the molecule can be viewed as a derivative of acrolein.
+Cinnamaldehyde is an α,β-unsaturated carbonyl compound.
 Its color is due to the π → π* transition: increased conjugation in comparison with acrolein shifts this band towards the visible.

+The molecule can be identified by characteristic spectroscopic signals.
+Infrared spectra show strong absorption bands near 1685 cm-1 (C=O stretch) and 1620 cm-1 (C=C stretch).
+In the proton nuclear magnetic resonance (1H NMR) spectrum, the aldehydic proton resonates around 9.6 ppm, while aromatic and vinyl protons appear between 6.3 and 7.6 ppm.

 Biosynthesis

-Cinnamaldehyde occurs widely, and closely related compounds give rise to lignin.
-All such compounds are biosynthesized starting from phenylalanine, which undergoes conversion.

-The biosynthesis of cinnamaldehyde begins with deamination of L-phenylalanine into cinnamic acid by the action of phenylalanine ammonia lyase (PAL).
+Cinnamaldehyde is biosynthesized from phenylalanine.
+Deamination of L-phenylalanine into cinnamic acid is catalyzed by phenylalanine ammonia lyase (PAL).
 PAL catalyzes this reaction by a non-oxidative deamination.
 This deamination relies on the MIO prosthetic group of PAL.
 PAL gives rise to trans-cinnamic acid.
 In the second step, 4-coumarate–CoA ligase (4CL) converts cinnamic acid to cinnamoyl-CoA by an acid–thiol ligation.
 4CL uses ATP to catalyze the formation of cinnamoyl-CoA.
 4CL effects this reaction in two steps.
 4CL forms a hydroxycinnamate–AMP anhydride, followed by a nucleophile attack on the carbonyl of the acyl adenylate.
 Finally, Cinnamoyl-CoA is reduced by NADPH catalyzed by CCR (cinnamoyl-CoA reductase) to form cinnamaldehyde.

 Preparation

-Several methods of laboratory synthesis exist, but cinnamaldehyde is most economically obtained from the steam distillation of the oil of cinnamon bark.
-The compound can be prepared from related compounds such as cinnamyl alcohol, (the alcohol form of cinnamaldehyde), but the first synthesis from unrelated compounds was the aldol condensation of benzaldehyde and acetaldehyde; this process was patented by Henry Richmond on November 7, 1950.
+Several methods of laboratory synthesis exist.
+The compound can be prepared from related compounds such as cinnamyl alcohol.
+An early synthesis involved the aldol condensation of benzaldehyde and acetaldehyde.
+Cinnamaldehyde can also be obtained from the steam distillation of the oil of cinnamon bark.

+Cinnamaldehyde is stable under dry, cool, and dark storage conditions but slowly oxidizes in air and light to form cinnamic acid and related degradation products.
+It is slightly soluble in water but miscible with organic solvents such as ethanol, ether, and chloroform.